oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 directs the service to inline the control information that normally would be computed from metadata expressions in the payload.
 [`metadata=none`](#metadatanoneodatametadatanone)
-is an option for clients that have out-of-band knowledge or don\'t require control information.
+is an option for clients that have out-of-band knowledge or don't require control information.

 In addition, the client may use the `include-annotations`